-Business Event A Business Event A Business Service A Business Service A Business Service A A business service represents explicitly defined behavior that a business role, business actor, or business collaboration exposes to its environment.
 Business Object Business Object A A business object represents a concept used within a particular business domain.
 Contract A A contract represents a formal or informal specification of an agreement between a provider and a consumer that specifies the rights and obligations associated with a product and establishes functional and non-functional parameters for interaction.
-Representation A representation represents a perceptible form of the information carried by a business object.
+Representatio n Representation A A representation represents a perceptible form of the information carried by a business object.
 Product Product A A product represents a coherent collection of services and/or passive structure elements, accompanied by a contract/set of agreements, which is offered as a whole to (internal or external) customers.